 There are many laws and regulations when it comes to renting out property, which makes most people uneasy and worried.
-The fact that these laws often vary depending on what type of residence is in question makes it all even more confusing.
+The fact that these laws often vary depending on what type of residence is in question makes it all even harder.
 In this guide we explain everything you need to know when renting out your condominium (a residence that you own).

 How high can the rent be when I rent out my apartment?